 However, once in a while, Hyatt puts their points on sale.

-If you find yourself in a spot when you desperately need Hyatt points and there is an ongoing sale happening concurrently, then, by all means, consider capitalizing on this opportunity to acquire points when they are discounted.
+If you find yourself in a spot where you desperately need Hyatt points and there is an ongoing sale happening concurrently, then, by all means, consider capitalizing on this opportunity to acquire points when they are discounted.

 If you are not in a time crunch, the fastest way to generate an enormous amount of Hyatt points is to apply for two types of Chase credit cards.